 In a brief media release this week, the International Olympic Committee (IOC) shed a little more light on the announcement in St Petersburg next week of the final shortlist of sports bidding to make the 2020 Olympic Games.

 I have to say watching this Olympic level challenge play out has been fascinating.
 It’s been a blend of emotional roller coaster meets tilt-a-whirl.
 I read one email and it suggests everything is a done deal and we’re back.
-The next has my head spinning, where a complete overhaul of FILA and USAWrestling is being suggested because the battle is lost.
+The next has my head spinning, where a complete overhaul of FILA and USAWrestling is being suggested … 2020 Olympic Wrestling – Time to Thin the Herd

 Here is a letter that Chuck Harman just had delivered to each member of the IOC Board and allowed me to see in advance of it being sent.
 Chuck is right on the money, it’s a must read!

 May 10, 2013 Following his resignation given on February 16th, 2013, the former President of FILA, Mr Raphael Martinetti, has sued FILA in front of the Court of Arbitration for Sport (CAS) in Lausanne, Switzerland.

 I wish my crystal ball was a little clearer regarding next month when the IOC revisits their recommendation to drop wrestling.
 But I want to remind everyone that they shouldn’t be misled by IOC’s use of the word “recommendation.”
 Corporations often use the term when they really mean, “we’ve made a decision.”
-It’s a way to muzzle those whose ox was just gored, or is about to be gored.
-In no way does this term mean the sport doesn’t have a chance of recovery if we play our cards right.
-It’s simply means the IOC is using it as a measure to delay any retaliatory attack our sport may wish to launch.
+It’s a way … 2020 Olympic Wrestling – What are the Odds?